Dolly1510/ANS/wiCreateNewvLAN.md

   ## 3.4 Select Catalog

-     - In the service broker click on the catalog and search/select the required catalog.
+     - In the service broker under catalog search/select the respected catalog.

 ![Figure 10](Pic10.png)

   ## 3.5 Verify VLAN in the Catalog

-     - Now check the VLAN is added in the Catalog.
+     - Verify the newly added VLAN in the VLAN dropdown.

 ![Figure 11](Pic11.png)